The Origins of Illumination Meditation

 Certain yogic, Daoist and Buddhist meditations were developed for health and longevity, which involved visualization and bodily exercises.
 Insight meditation was meant to help master emotions and transcend thoughts, but it was not primarily practiced for health, or any other material reason.
 Sitting meditation in Japan, or zazen, was used to focus the mind for battle by the samurai from the thirteenth to the nineteenth century.
 However, historically this intention was an exception, not the rule.

 Enlightenment has been interpreted differently by various religions.
 Yoga views it as a communion between the worshipper and a monotheistic god.
 Buddhism claims that enlightenment is Nirvana, the release from the cycle of death and rebirth, or reincarnation.
-Enlightenment needs no supernatural philosophy attached to it; it is defined objectively as an awakening, a trance of calm insight into reality.
+Enlightenment needs no supernatural philosophy attached to it; it is defined objectively as an awakening, a resting trance of calm insight into reality, which is the original, natural state of sentient beings.

 Enlightenment has been described as a union with the One, the eternal source of being, the highest state of existence.
 Scientific evidence supports the enlightened view of the universe and scientists have developed theories based on the evidence.
 The Austrian physicist Erwin Schrodinger (1887 – 1961), a founder of quantum theory, was convinced that Indian Vedantic philosophy aligned with quantum physics in the assertion that plurality is only an appearance and the substance of the universe is oneness.
 The state of mind that observes this oneness directly is known as mystical union.